Chapter 13. Semi-Diplomatic Transcriptions: Features Unique to Manuscript Playbooks

 <msItem>

-and anthology lead how much detail to include in
+the editor and anthology lead how much detail to include in

 <msContents>